YCChenVictor/blog-frontend/_posts/Computer_Science/data_structure_and_algorithm/2022-05-23-linked_list.md

 export {LinkedList};
 ```

-* A nodes has the stored value and a pointer to next node
-* index starts from 0
+* index of linkedlist starts from 0

 With Jest, we can write unit tests: